Search for anything...

 Features

-• Includes 2 (TWO) A-Frame Swing Set Brackets and 2 (TWO) sets of A-Frame Bracket Hardware EVERYTHING you need to construct a Free-Standing A-Frame Swing Set
+• OUTDOOR PLAY SET BRACKETS - Includes 2 (two) A-Frame Swing Set Brackets and 2 (two) sets of A-Frame Bracket Hardware Everything you need to construct a Free-Standing A-Frame Swing Set.

-• Our brackets are a solid, one-piece design, open-ended and constructed with heavy-duty steel and welded seems for the strongest and safest construction; each bracket weighs 10 pounds!
+• HEAVY DUTY-WELDED SEAMS - Our brackets are a solid, one-piece design, open-ended, and constructed with heavy-duty steel and welded seams for the strongest and safest construction.
+Each bracket weighs 10 pounds!

-• Brackets are finished in a power-coated green color and Eastern Jungle Gym's signature yellow tag to ensure 100% authenticity and our warranty
+• FOR OUTDOOR SWING SETS - Brackets are finished in a zinc powder-coated green color and Eastern Jungle Gym's signature yellow tag to ensure authenticity.

-• Includes all hardware needed to build a DIY A-Frame Swing Set.
-We provide all the hardware needed to install both swing set brackets (28 5/16" x 3" zinc-coated steel lag bolts and 28 washers)
+• ALL HARDWARE INCLUDED - All hardware needed to build a DIY A-Frame Swing Set.
+We provide all the hardware needed to install both swing set brackets (28 5/16" x 3" zinc-coated steel lag bolts and 28 washers).

 Description